alexsclim/TravelBook/README.md

 # TravelBook
 Remember where you have been!

+Pre-populated account credentials:
+Username: guest.guest@travelbook.com
+Password: 123456
 http://travelbook-me.herokuapp.com/

 TravelBook Web Application built using Ruby on Rails.